April 7 - August 19, 2018

 April 14 - August 19, 2018

-Playful Dialogue Over Time
+Playful Dialogue In Time And Space

 A visual and international meeting between two generations with Chinese Qi Baishi and Danish J.F.
 Willumsen as the older artists that a contemporary artist generation is in dialogue with.
 The focus is on works on paper, partly to be a place in life where you are both mature and experienced, and still have a living curiosity.
 Meet Tong Wang (China / Sweden), Helgi Thorgil Fridjónsson (Iceland), Holger Bunk (Germany / Holland) and Lars Ravn (Denmark / China).
 The exhibition is displayed in several countries.